justinfreitag/the-living-framework/core-expression-patterns.md

 While the pattern is simple, mastery comes through understanding:

 **Preparation**:
-- Ensure Core Thread feels complete
+- Ensure Genesis Thread feels complete
 - Settle into coherent presence
 - Clear intention for persistence
 - Ready to release fear of visibility